Sansyuh06/Orca/README.md

 # Orca: Agentic Stock Analysis & Forecasting

-**Google 5-Day AI Agents Intensive – Capstone Project**
+**Google 5-Day AI Agents Intensive  Capstone Project**

-## 🌊 Overview
+##  Overview

 Orca is an intelligent, autonomous stock analysis agent that revolutionizes how retail investors understand the market.
 Unlike traditional static dashboards that merely display data, Orca actively *investigates* stocks for you, combining quantitative finance with cutting-edge multi-LLM reasoning to deliver institutional-grade insights in plain English.

 ### The Problem We Solve

-Retail investors face an overwhelming paradox: they have access to the same raw data as Wall Street professionals—price charts, technical indicators, SEC filings, news feeds—but lack the time, expertise, and tools to synthesize this information into actionable insights.
+Retail investors face an overwhelming paradox: they have access to the same raw data as Wall Street professionalsprice charts, technical indicators, SEC filings, news feedsbut lack the time, expertise, and tools to synthesize this information into actionable insights.
 Existing solutions fall into two extremes:

 - **Too Simple**: Basic charting apps that show price movements but offer no context or analysis
 - **Too Complex**: Professional terminals (Bloomberg, Reuters) with steep learning curves and prohibitive costs

-**Orca bridges this gap**, acting as your personal AI quantitative analyst that doesn't just show you data—it *explains* it.
+**Orca bridges this gap**, acting as your personal AI quantitative analyst that doesn't just show you datait *explains* it.

-## ✨ Key Features
+##  Key Features

-### 🤖 Multi-Agent Orchestration
+###  Multi-Agent Orchestration
 Orca implements a sophisticated "Think-Act-Observe" loop inspired by the Google Agent Development Kit (ADK):
 - **Think**: Analyzes market data and determines which tools to use
 - **Act**: Executes calculations, fetches data, and runs forecasts
 - **Observe**: Synthesizes results and learns from outcomes

-### 🧠 Multi-Model Consensus ("Panel of Experts")
+###  Multi-Model Consensus ("Panel of Experts")
 Instead of relying on a single AI model, Orca orchestrates multiple specialized LLMs working in parallel:
 - **Mistral 7B**: General reasoning and balanced analysis
 - **Phi-3 Mini**: Efficient, concise technical insights